 - Crypto.
-Advanced Encryption Standard (AES) driver for data encryption and decryption. - IC.
+Advanced Encryption Standard (AES) driver for data encryption and decryption. - GPIO.
+API set intended to be used directly by the application or middleware to manage the GPIO interrupts, pins, and ports. - I2C.
 API set intended to be used directly by the application or middleware. - LCD.
 Driver for the LCDDogm1286 LCD controller. - PIN.
-Driver for Pin interrupts. - RF.
-Radio driver for CC13xx devices. - SPI.
-API set intended to be used directly by the application or middleware to communicate with the Serial Peripheral Interface (SPI) bus.
-SPI is sometimes called SSI (Synchronous Serial Interface). - UART.
-API set intended to be used directly by the application to communicate with the UART.
+Driver for Pin interrupts. - Power.
+Power management framework.
+See the TI-RTOS Power Management User's Guide (SPRUI18). - PWM.
+API set intended to be used directly by the application or middleware to generate Pulse Width Modulated signals.